Sharatmaharjan/Notes/BCA/3rd sem/Unit 6: Handling Strings in Java.md

 | **Performance**      | More memory-efficient                       | Less memory-efficient                      |
 | **Use Case**         | Preferred for fixed strings                 | Used when dynamic string creation is needed|

+The String Pool is a special memory region in the Java Virtual Machine (JVM) that is used to store string literals and immutable string objects.
+It is part of the JVM's heap memory but is managed separately to optimize memory usage and improve performance when working with strings.

+Why is the String Pool Important?
+Strings are one of the most commonly used data types in programming, and they are often created repeatedly in applications.
+To avoid creating multiple copies of the same string in memory, Java uses the String Pool as a mechanism to reuse existing string objects whenever possible.
+This approach saves memory and enhances efficiency.

 #### Lab 2: Creation of a String
 ```java
 public class StringCreationExample {